facebookresearch/hydra/website/docs/examples/4_config_file_merging/README.md

 ---
 As your configuration becomes more complex, you may want to split it into multiple files.

-Our config structure is getting a bit complex, so let's stash everything inside a config sub directory:
+Our config structure is getting a bit complex, so let's put everything into a config subdirectory:
 ```text
 $ tree 4_config_file_merging/
 4_config_file_merging/